This rustic french pear pie is an easy-to-make crowd pleaser, perfect for holiday season! Impressive look is just an icing!

 - Bake for 30 minutes, or until the crust is nicely browned.

 - Cover the pie with a lid and very carefully tilt the skillet slightly to pour the sauce into a small bowl.
-Again be very careful not to mangle the pie.
+Be very careful not to burn yourself.

 - Place 9-inch pie dish over the skillet and quickly flip the pie over.
 When you flip, make sure to put oven mitts on and flip AWAY from yourself.